-If you find the directory name "Program Files" in these files, replace every occurrence with progra~1:
+If you find the directory name Program Files in these files, replace every occurrence with progra~1:

-<IONA installation directory>\bin\registerns12.bat
+<Orbix installation directory>\bin\registerns12.bat

 The above batch files are for registering the OrbixNames server with the daemon.
 If you have already registered the OrbixNames server, you can undo this and register it again as follows.
-(Ensure that the daemon is running first of all.)
+(Ensure that the daemon is running first.)